kiettranmrac/monalisaif/README.md

 # Steal The Mona Lisa Interactive Fiction
 A text-based Interactive Fiction game where your objective is to steal the Mona Lisa successfully.
+In collaboration with Yaman Acharya.

 Instructions:
 - Download all 3 Java files into a folder and run the IFGame.java file.